mtumilowicz/angularjs-weather-forecast/README.md

 * **Filter** - formats the value of an expression for display to the user
 * **View** - what the user sees (the DOM)
 * **Data Binding** - sync data between the model and the view
+    * the template is compiled on the browser into live view
+    * Any changes to the view are immediately reflected in the model, and any changes in the model are propagated to the view
+    * model is the single-source-of-truth for the application state
 * **Controller** - the business logic behind views
     * exposes variables and functionality to expressions and directives
     * `InvoiceController as invoice` - instantiate the controller and save it in the variable